omarvlcst/numericalrecipes/example_with_ifx/README.md

 ~/example_with_ifx$
 ```

-2.- Now, type down in that position the following command:
+2.- Now, type down next to that position the following command:

 ```
 ~/example_with_ifx$   chmod +x helloworld.f90